Woman holding her mouth in pain

 If there is no pain and the chip is small, it's up to you to decide if, when, or how the tooth should be repaired.
 Depending on the size of the chip, it can be smoothed or cosmetically corrected.
 Ask us to explain the options available to you.
 If a filling or artificial tooth becomes chipped, it should be replaced.
 Cracked or broken teeth should be repaired as soon as possible to prevent further damage.
 Keep in mind that cracks are not always visible, even on x-rays.
 Symptoms may involve pain while chewing and sensitivity to cold and/or hot foods as well as liquid or even air, which may over time, become more pronounced.

-To improve the chances of the tooth being saved, Dr. Mark Kujiraoka DDS suggests doing the following:
+To improve the chances of the tooth being saved, Mark A Kujiraoka DDS suggests doing the following:

 Sometimes a tooth is knocked loose or comes partway out of its socket because of an injury.
 We call this an extruded tooth.
 If the tooth is not broken, and the nerve and blood vessels are still attached, the tooth may be saved.
 To save the tooth, you need to contact us right away.
 Leave the tooth in your mouth even though it is partially out of the socket.
 If needed, take an over the counter pain reliever and apply a cold pack to relieve pain until you reach our office.